 After all, the luxury customer is notoriously hard to attract and this requires an especially consistent effort in terms of maintaining a meaningful relationship.
 Furthermore, expectations are always much higher for luxury brands and first impressions are meaningless unless the brand can continue to demonstrate a perception of superior value.

-In many ways, this is also what separates a luxury brand from the competition for perception will often dictate the price a consumer is willing to pay for a product or service.
+In many ways, perception will often dictate the price a consumer is willing to pay for a product or service.
 Needless to say, this should explain why luxury brands are so focused on marketing strategy but then this is also a visual industry and one which naturally relies on the standard principles of marketing.

 Why is Marketing Different for the Fashion and Luxury Brand Industry?